squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

 ## 2021 in numbers

-2021 was a very interesting year, as the project has seen significant growth.
+2021 was an exciting year, as the project has seen significant growth.

 __166k people__ visited the official documentation in 2021, totalling in __1,6m
 page views__ which is an increase of 83% when compared to 2020.
 The average